Davipcrs/2DSNotepad/README.md

 # 2DpsNotes
-PySide6 application to make quick notes using a self-hosted database for saving.
+PySide6 application to make quick notes using the OS file system to save notes